sociepy/covid19-vaccination-subnational/README.md

 # Subnational COVID-19 vaccination data
 **⚠️ Note: This project is not actively maintained, if you want to take over let me know via the issues section.
+For now, automations will continue to be executed.
 As an alternative project, you can find regional data for some countries at [govex/COVID-19](https://github.com/govex/COVID-19/tree/master/data_tables/vaccine_data/global_data).**

 ### [**API**](https://sociepy.org/covid19-vaccination-subnational/data/api/v1) | [**Download data**](data/vaccinations.csv) | [**GitHub**](https://github.com/sociepy/covid19-vaccination-subnational)